Elijah12-12/Sky-Pixel-World-Map/README.md

 - [uNmINeD](https://unmined.net) — for rendering and exporting the map
 - GitHub Pages — for free static hosting
-- OpenLayers — for interactive map controls
+- OpenLayers — for interactive map controls.

 ---